-Providing an Emergency Savings Account (ESA) is fast becoming a way to help provide a foundation for financial well-being.
-With 37% of respondents reporting they would be unable to fully cover a $400 unexpected expense in 2019, according to a Federal Reserve report providing an emergency savings program that’s easy and accessible helps tell your workforce that you know what they’re going through and you’re there to help.
+Providing an emergency savings account (ESA) is fast becoming a way to help provide a foundation for financial well-being.
+With only 48% of U.S. adults saying they have enough emergency savings to cover at least three months’ worth of expenses, according to a new Bankrate survey, providing an emergency savings program that’s easy and accessible helps tell your workforce that you know what they’re going through and you’re there to help.

 That said, HR professionals who are already managing an ESA, in the process of introducing one, or considering a rollout all face a basic yet important question: How much should their employees stash away in these accounts?